Goal: Accelerate technology-based capital investment and job growth.

 High-Tech Export Share

 The market trends metric shows how employment and payroll have changed over the last five years for all industries and Virginia’s R&T Roadmap industries, with the base-year index being 100.
 R&T Roadmap industries are key sectors where Virginia has strong capabilities and assets that present the best commercial opportunities.
 They include advanced manufacturing, aerospace, communications, cyber security, energy, environment, information technology, life sciences, , nuclear physics, transportation, and unmanned systems.
 The above industries may support other sectors important to Virginia; for instance, cyber security and IT support national security.

-R&T Roadmap sectors have performed comparable to other sectors over the past five years.
-Total employment and payroll have grown over this period, and R&T Roadmap industry employment and payroll have grown at similar rates.
-Virginia’s R&T Roadmap employment increased 4% in from 2010 to 2014 versus 5% for total employment.
-R&T Roadmap payroll grew 14% over the same time period compared with 14% of total payroll.
+R&T Roadmap sectors have performed slightly below other sectors over the past five years.
+Total employment and payroll have grown over this period, and R&T Roadmap industry employment and payroll have grown at slower rates.
+Virginia’s R&T Roadmap employment increased 24% in from 2011 to 2015 versus 6% for total employment.
+R&T Roadmap payroll grew 140% over the same time period compared with 14% of total payroll.

 What are the implications?